ManuelGehl/ori_analysis/README.md

 - **Determining Pattern Frequency:** Determine the frequency of patterns in a DNA sequence based on their presence in a neighborhood dictionary.
 - **Finding Most Frequent Patterns:** Identify the most frequent patterns in a dictionary of pattern frequencies.

+## Example analysis

+The [Jupyter notebook](https://github.com/ManuelGehl/ori_analysis/blob/master/example_analysis.ipynb) contains an example analysis of the *E. coli* genome.
+The GC plot (Fig. 1) exhibits two distinct turning points, aiding in the identification of the OriC region.
+The determination of 9-mers frequency, along with their 1-d neighborhood, from the minimum point to 1000 base pairs downstream, resulted in a list where the DnaA box sequence in *E. coli*, **TTATCCACA**, along with its reverse complement, **TGTGGATAA**, is prominently featured.

 ## ori_pipeline

 The `ori_pipeline` script provides a simple default pipeline for analyzing genome sequences to identify the origin of replication (OriC).
 It assumes the following prerequisites: